criiptico/criiptico/README.md

 - 👷🏻 I'm currently working on ✨[poketype](https://github.com/criiptico/poketype)✨.
 Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to each pokemon.
-  + In this project I'm learning how to use Python, communicate with an API, parse a json file with Pydantic, make a python package, use POST and GET methods through Flask, use Flask, use React, and essentially design the back end and front end of a website.
+  + In this project I'm learning how to use Python, communicate with an API, parse a json file with Pydantic, make a python package, use POST and GET methods through Flask, use Flask, and essentially design the back end and front end of a website.

 - Some projects I'd love to work on in the future are here:
   + A-Star Visualization with C++ with a map of the University of Illinois at Chicago campus.
 Although, there's still some research I need to do for this.
-It might be the next project once poketype is done 👍.
+  + Random Word (for any language) Generator.
+The idea is that this would use Chat-GPT or Gemini.
+  + Aniguesser - Similar to geoguessor.com but instead these are random scenes from anime
+  + YouTube Subscription Purger (Definitely the project I'm building up to with poketype, random word generator, and aniguesser)
   + Next project . . . secret . . . 🤭